+If the seatback is not securely locked, the red marking will be visible on the seatback lock release knob.
+Make sure that the red marking is not visible.

-- Make sure the seatback is securely locked by pressing forward and rearward on the top of the seatback. - Check that the seat belts are not twisted or caught in the seatback.
+- Check that the seat belts are not twisted or caught in the seatback. - Caution while driving